 The popularity of wet dog food is on the rise as pet parents are becoming more and more in tune with their dog’s nutritional needs.
-If you have a picky eater on your hands or a senior dog who may have a hard time chewing crunchy kibbles, odds are you may have considered or tried wet dog food as a meal option for your pet.
+If you have a picky dog eater on your hands or a senior dog who may have a hard time chewing crunchy kibbles, odds are you may have considered or tried wet dog food as a meal option for your pet.
 As the hunt for holistic dog food is becoming more and more saturated, it begs the question–what exactly is holistic dog food?
-And do holistic canned dog foods exist?
-We’ve rounded up all of your questions about wet dog food and the potential benefits of feeding it to your furry family member.
+And does holistic grain-free canned dog food exist?
+We’ve rounded up all of your questions about the best wet dog foods and the potential benefits of feeding it to your furry family member.

-When looking for a high quality holistic recipe, you’ll want to make sure the food you’re considering is a complete and balanced diet, meaning it has all of the essential nutrients your dog needs to live a happy and healthy life.
-When looking for a holistic dog food, taking a deeper look at the label on your dog’s food is even more important, as holistic food will likely contain more high quality ingredients that will support your dog’s overall well-being.
+When looking for a high-quality holistic grain free dog food, you’ll want to make sure the food you’re considering is a complete and balanced diet, meaning it has all of the essential nutrients your dog needs to live a happy and healthy life.
+When looking for a holistic dog food, taking a deeper look at the label on your dog’s food is even more important, as holistic food will likely contain more high-quality ingredients that will support your dog’s overall well-being.

 That being said, ingredients are just a single piece of the whole puzzle.
 When looking at a pet food label you’ll also want to look at other things like the AAFCO Statement, the guaranteed analysis, and even feeding guidelines to make sure the food you’ve picked out fits your dog’s needs.
 If you’re ever in doubt (and even if you aren’t!) we always recommend discussing your dog’s diet with your vet to make the best decision for your dog’s diet and nutrition.

-Canned dog food has many benefits, especially if you’re looking for dog food for picky eaters.
-Canned food is a great way to stimulate your dog’s appetite.
-By feeding them wet food by itself or even mixing in wet food with your dog’s usual dry food, you’re likely to encourage them to eat if they’ve been being picky.
-Wet dog food also typically contains more high protein meat that’s closer to its natural state which is what makes it more appetizing to dogs.
+Canned grain free dog food has many benefits, especially if you’re looking for dog food for picky eaters.
+Canned dog food is a great way to stimulate your dog’s appetite.
+By feeding them wet food by itself or even mixing in wet food with your dog’s usual dry food, you’re likely to encourage them to eat if they are a picky dog.
+High quality wet dog food also typically contains more high-protein meat that’s closer to its natural state which is what makes it more appetizing to dogs.

 Additionally, feeding wet dog food if your dog is being picky will also help keep them hydrated.
-Wet dog foods with high water content is normal and is shown on the guaranteed analysis as “Moisture”.
-If your dog isn’t eating much kibble or drinking much water, wet food like K95 Lamb is a great alternative to keep them hydrated and to get some nutrients in their bodies.
+Wet dog foods with high water content are normal and are shown on the guaranteed analysis as “Moisture”.
+If your dog isn’t eating much kibble or drinking much water, wet food like K95 Lamb is a great alternative to keep them hydrated and get some nutrients in their bodies.

 If you’re feeding wet food as a topper or mixer, you’ll just feed slightly less kibble to make up for the calorie difference.
 You can always check with your vet to make sure you’re adding the right amounts of each type of food, as adding too many calories of wet food could lead to weight gain.

 Wet food also makes great senior dog food.
 As dogs age, they tend to become more prone to dental issues which can make chewing crunchy kibbles a little more difficult.
-Wet food tends to help in these instances since it’s much easier for dogs with dental problems to chew.
+The best senior wet dog food tends to help in these instances since it’s much easier for dogs with dental problems to chew.
 One thing you’ll want to keep an eye out for in wet food for seniors is glucosamine and chondroitin sulfate.
 As dogs age, they typically experience a decline in joint health.
-Glucosamine and chondroitin are two supplements that help support joint health, so it’s important to look for these on the guaranteed analysis when researching dog food for seniors.
+Glucosamine and chondroitin are two supplements that help support joint health, so it’s important to look for these in the guaranteed analysis when researching dog food for seniors.